wind-python/windpowerlib/doc/getting_started.rst

 =============

 The windpowerlib is a library that provides a set of functions and classes to calculate the power output of wind turbines.
 It was originally part of the
-`feedinlib <https://github.com/oemof/feedinlib>`_ (windpower and pv) but was taken out to build up a community concentrating on wind power models.
+`feedinlib <https://github.com/oemof/feedinlib>`_ (windpower and photovoltaic) but was taken out to build up a community concentrating on wind power models.

 For a quick start see the :ref:`examplereference-label` section.